Progress MS-04: Launch failure

 Progress MS-04 was launched on 1 December 2016 at 14:51:52 UTC from the Baikonur Cosmodrome in Kazakhstan.
 It used the second to last Soyuz-U rocket.
 The Progress MS-04 mission was to use the two-day, 34-orbit trip to the station instead of the previously available six-hour rendezvous profile.

 The launch proceeded normally until telemetry was lost at T+382.3 seconds, about two minutes into the Blok I stage burn.
 At this time, the Progress apparently separated from the third stage, almost six minutes earlier than nominal.
 A high altitude explosion was reported over the skies of Tuva, and debris from the third stage and Progress impacted in a mountainous area approximately 3500 km downrange from Baikonur.
-Roscosmos has confirmed the loss of Progress MS-04.
-The loss of the spacecraft occurred at an altitude of 190 km above deserted mountainous terrain in Tuva.
+An investigation by Roscosmos suggested that a manufacturing defect in the RD-0110 engine may have led to the failure.
+Following this incident, additional inspections were ordered for upcoming Soyuz launches to ensure quality control.